4nkh/legato/README.md

 Google Api Service Account for backend authentication was added to get the oauth2 hand shake without providing username and password

-add correction to the wiki (FILTER EXAMPLE)
+add correction to the wiki (FILTER EXAMPLES)

 ## [Check out the Wiki!](https://github.com/4nkh/legato/wiki) ##